In this document, you’ll learn about how to toggle feature flags.

 Disabling feature flags follows the same process as enabling the feature flags.
 All you have to do is change the value in the environment variables or the backend configurations to

-Once you disable a feature flag, all endpoints, entities, services, or other related classes and functionalities are disabled.
+Once you disable a feature flag, all API Routes, entities, services, or other related classes and functionalities are disabled.

 If you had the feature flag previously enabled, and you want to disable this feature flag completely, you might need to revert the migrations you ran when you enabled it.